henryhoenig/predictably_divided/README.md

 &nbsp;
 #### The Data: The American National Election Survey
 * Compiled by American National Election Studies, a collaboration between Stanford University and the University of Michigan.
 * Survey of more than 8,000 people before and after the 2020 election.
-More than 1,300 features in the data set.
+More than 1,300 features in the dataset.
 &nbsp;

 #### Cleaning the Data